Registration / Re-registration

 Before making any payment in three installments, please ensure your credit card is valid for all three installments.

-I can't pay online.
+I'm having trouble paying online.
 What should I do?

 Go back to the “ANNUAL DATA” page of the registration application you used.

-For the question: “What is the nature of the grant? ” Select: “Higher education grant” and for the question: “What is the nature of your financial aid?”
-Select: “Income-based grant.”
+For the question: “What is the type of scholarship? ” Select: “Higher education grant,” and for the question: “What is the nature of your financial aid?”
+Select: “Need-based grant.”

-If your issue persists and you believe you are eligible for a grant, contact theregistration officeor theCROUS.
+If your issue still persists and you believe you are eligible for a grant, contact theregistration officeor theCROUS.

 My payment was declined by the bank.
 What should I do?